amenning/Design_Patterns_GOF_In_Ruby/Creational_Patterns/object_creational/builder_pattern/README.md

 * Uses
   * When the algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled
   * When the construction process must allow different representations for he object that's constructed

-* Run the following ruby code to see the example abstract factories
+* Run the following ruby code to see the example pattern
 * ruby maze_game.rb